interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 ### 15 March
 * *2 hours* Working on finishing implementation and starting evaluation.
-* *3 hours* Written about initial survey and testing in evaluation section.
+* *3 hours* Written about the initial survey and testing in the evaluation section.

 ### 16 March
 * *3.5 hours* Finishing up final evaluation section for evaluation.
-* *2.5 hours* More work on evaluation section.
+* *2.5 hours* More work on the evaluation section.
 Started conclusion.

 ### 17 March
 * *2.5 hours* Finished up the first draft of the evaluation by finishing up the conclusion.